cnu-2021/cnu-w02-workshop/README.md

-# Week 2 workshop - Fun with quadratic roots
+# Week 2 workshop - Fun with polynomials

 This week, like in Week 1, you will pair-program with another student.
-You will use Python to calculate quadratic roots (real and complex).
+You will use Python to evaluate polynomial derivatives.
 You will also learn what is a **merge conflict** and how to resolve it.

 #### Roles